-The district reduced the unassigned fund balance by almost \$1.4 million as of June 30, 2020.
-The district did create a new capital reserve as of June 30, 2020 and has a plan to fund the reserve over the next four years.
+The adoption of the 2021-2022 budget reduced the unassigned fund balance by approximately \$625,000.
+The district did increase restricted reserves by \$2.8 million and has a plan to fund a capital reserve over the next several years.